Trade Secret Law Specialist

 We provide trade secret law counseling, advice and guidance for all manner of clients in any stage of the business cycle.
 That includes startups, established companies, individuals and investor groups (venture capital, private equity, individual investors, or corporate acquisitions).
-Each type of client needs different but important guidance on trade secret issues.
+Each type of client needs different but important guidance on protecting trade secrets and confidential information.

 Implementing comprehensive and sound trade secret protection policies is especially critical for new and emerging companies.
 Early launch is an exciting time for new business enterprises, but an early investment in a trade secret consultation is key to securing the company’s intellectual property and trade secrets (by ensuring that all rights have been assigned to the business enterprise, and by putting in place protocols to safeguard the startup’s animating ideas).